 Back to top

 An annual tradition for 24 years.
-This year internationally renowned Sommelier Peter Boyd and Chef David Scoffield have teamed up to create a spectacular five course dinner paired with wines selected from around the world to deliver the perfect food/wine match.
+This year we teamed up with internationally renowned Sommelier Peter Boyd to create a spectacular five course dinner paired with wines selected from around the world to deliver the perfect food/wine match.

 Start off with a Tutored Wine Tasting - a unique wine tasting lesson comparing different wine styles and varieties.
 Afterwards, a sumptuous feast including Salad of Lobster and Caviar, Roast Quail with Moroccan Raz el Hanout Spices and Loin of Elk awaits you.